intel/scikit-learn-intelex/README.md

 ⚠️ We support optimizations for the last four versions of scikit-learn.
 The latest release of daal4py-2021.1 supports scikit-learn 0.21.X, 0.22.X, 0.23.X and 0.24.X.

-<details><summary>[Click to expand] 🔥 Applying the daal4py patch will impact the following existing scikit-learn algorithms </summary>
+<details><summary>[Click to expand] 🔥 Applying the daal4py patch will impact the following existing scikit-learn algorithms: </summary>

 |Task|Functionality|Parameters support|Data support|
 |:---|:------------|:-----------------|:-----------|